School Choice with Multiple Priorities: Introduction

 \section{Introduction}

 In this study, we consider a matching model where schools are allowed to have multiple priority orders on students, which may be inconsistent with each other.
 An illustrative example of such a situation is evident in the old school choice system in Boston city, where both sibling priority and walk zone priority coexist (Abdulkadiro\u{g}lu et al. (2005, 2006)).
-Conflicts may arise between the priority order based on sibling status and that based on walk zone status, particularly when one student has sibling priority only, and another student has walk zone priority only.
-Such a conflict does not ensure the existence of a matching that respects both priority orders simultaneously.
-Thus, in such school choice systems, by determining which priority is more important, one single complete priority order for each school is employed to determine the assignments.
-This study proposes a mechanism that leads to a more efficient outcome compared to using a profile of complete priority orders.
+Conflicts may arise between the priority order based on sibling status and that based on walk zone status, particularly when one student has sibling priority only, and another has walk zone priority only.
+Such a conflict does not ensure the existence of a nonwasteful matching that respects both priority orders simultaneously.
+Thus, in such school choice systems, by determining which priority is more important, one single linear priority order for each school is employed to determine the assignments.
+On the other hand, this study proposes a mechanism that leads to a more efficient outcome compared to a standard one using a profile of linear priority orders.

 Moreover, recently, the walk zone priority was suppressed in the school choice system in Boston city (Dur et al. (2018)), but, as discussed by Dur et al. (2019, Section 5), just suppressing it weakens the fairness aspect of the result with not improving or sometimes worsening it in terms of efficiency.
 Our method improves matching efficiency by relaxing the two priorities while still considering them, rather than completely suppressing one of them.